-For your safety, all exterior doors are locked at 8:00 a.m.
-Once I.D. badges are provided, students will scan the badge to enter the building.
+For your safety, all exterior doors are locked.
+I.D. badges are provided and students will scan the badge to enter the building.
 Once doors are locked, students without I.D.'s must enter through the high school entrance.
 Student I.D. badges must be visible at all times.